3 Days in Fort Myers Itinerary (Plus Travel Tips)

 Edison and For Winter Estates

-After, head down to First Street to explore downtown Fort Myers.
+After, head down to First Street to explore downtown.
 You can enjoy a bite to eat, indulge in happy hour, pop into some of the shops, or cool off with some ice cream at Gulf Coast Fudge Co.
+It is a little pricy, but sooo good!

-Some places to grab a bite or enjoy dinner include Ford’s Garage, Downtown House of Pizza, The Standard Restaurant Downtown, and Izzy’s Fish & Oyster.
+Some places to grab a bite or enjoy dinner include Ford’s Garage (a unique chain that we enjoy), Downtown House of Pizza, The Standard Restaurant Downtown, and Izzy’s Fish & Oyster.

-For drinks during your weekend in Fort Myers, check out Beacon Social Drinkery (rooftop bar located in the Luminary Hotel), The Firestone Skybar & Martini Bar, and The 86 Room (a unique prohibition-inspired bar).
+For drinks, check out Beacon Social Drinkery (rooftop bar located in the Luminary Hotel), The Firestone Skybar & Martini Bar, and The 86 Room (a unique prohibition-inspired bar).
+I really liked the 86 Room a lot.

 If you enjoy performing arts, you can view upcoming performances at the Florida Repertory Theatre or enjoy art at the Sidney & Berne Davis Art Center.